What are the most exciting upcoming IPOs 2023 and beyond?

 Flexport was part of the Y Combinator W14 batch of early-stage startups and was the #1 company on CNBC’s 2022 Disruptor 50 list.

-You can now own a portion of Flexport stock via the ARK Venture Fund at Titan for a $500 minimum investment.
+Non-accredited investors can now own a portion of Flexport stock via the ARK Venture Fund, which is available for a $500 minimum investment.

 Read more about the Flexport IPO.